keirthana/anbox-cloud-docs/explanation/security.md

 ### Security updates

 Anbox Cloud provides images that are frequently updated with the latest security patches.
-When an image is updated, all Anbox Cloud applications that use the image are automatically updated as well (unless disabled with [`application.auto_update`](https://discourse.ubuntu.com/t/ams-configuration/20872)).
+When an image is updated, all Anbox Cloud applications that use the image are automatically updated as well (unless disabled with `application.auto_update`,See {ref}`ref-ams-configuration`).

 In addition, to ensure that the latest Ubuntu security patches are applied outside of image updates as well, Anbox Cloud checks for and installs available security updates every time an application is bootstrapped.
 So when you create an application, its underlying image is updated with the latest Ubuntu security patches.
 You can also create a new application version without other changes to bootstrap the application again, and thus install the latest security patches.

-It is possible to turn off this update mechanism by setting [`container.security_updates`](https://discourse.ubuntu.com/t/ams-configuration/20872) to `false`, but it is not recommended to do so.
+It is possible to turn off this update mechanism by setting `container.security_updates` to `false`, but it is not recommended to do so.
+See {ref}`ref-ams-configuration`.

 For security reasons, always keep your systems up-to-date at all times.
 To ensure this, snaps update automatically, and the snap daemon is by default configured to check for updates four times a day.

 ## Android security

 The images that Anbox Cloud provides are based on different Android versions.
 They are updated with security patches monthly, based on the upstream security tags.
 You can find detailed information on the security patches that have been included (or considered to be included but found unrelated) in the [Android Security Bulletins](https://source.android.com/docs/security/bulletin).
-The relevant security bulletin for each Anbox Cloud release is linked in the [Release notes](https://discourse.ubuntu.com/t/release-notes/17842).
+The relevant security bulletin for each Anbox Cloud release is linked in the {ref}`ref-release-notes`.

 See [Android Security Features](https://source.android.com/docs/security/features) in the Android documentation for an overview of security-related features that Android provides.
 Anbox Cloud supports some of these features, but not all of them.
 Some of the features rely on hardware that is not available in a virtual system, and others interfere with the Ubuntu security features.